 How to Make Fat Burning Detox Cabbage Soup

-Heat 3 tablespoon oil over medium heat in a soup pot and sweat the following vegetables and spices.
+Heat 3 tablespoon oil over medium heat in a soup pot and sweat the following vegetables and spices in 2 tablespoons olive oil.
 Careful not to brown them, just cook them until they’re tender.

 - 3 carrots, peeled and diced

 - 3 celery stalks, diced